marcin-lawrowski/wise-analytics/readme.txt

 = How to tell Wise Analytics to recognize users? =

 Go to Settings -> Wise Analytics -> Visitors and map all detected contact forms.
-Currently we support Contact Form 7 plugin only.
+Currently, we support Contact Form 7 plugin only.
 Once a visitor submits a form it is the recognized in Wise Analytics by name or e-mail (depending on mapping).

 == Screenshots ==